-Creating a new product line is an industry accepted strategy to move a company toward sustainability.
+Creating a new product line is an industry accepted strategy to move a corporation toward sustainability.
 Sunlit followed examples such as the Considered Boot by Nike® and Green Works by Clorox®.

 Very few companies yet offer bulk liquid soap for customer bottles.
 Creating a refill station, designed for deconstruction, would put Dawn ahead of the curve and draw in the ‘Aspirational’ (sustainably minded) consumers which make up about 40% of the global market (Business for Social Responsibility (BSR) and Globe Scan, 2015).

-We used tools–such as the Sustainability sSWOT analysis and Stakeholder Engagement maps–to organize our research and hone in on the best solutions.
+Tools–such as the Sustainability sSWOT analysis and Stakeholder Engagement maps–were used to organize research and hone in on the effective strategies for balancing the triple bottom line: People, Planet, Prosperity.

 View the full PDF of our process book: